 Background: Ronald Ernest "Ron" Paul, born August 20, 1935 in Pittsburg, Pennsylvania, is a medical doctor who earned his degree in 1961 from the Duke University School of Medicine.
 After completing his medical internship at Henry Ford Hospital in Detroit, Michigan, Ron Paul served as a flight surgeon in the Air Force from 1963 to 1965, and then served in the National Guard from 1965 to 1968.
 Following his military service, Dr. Paul and his wife, Carol, moved to Texas where he opened a private practice in obstetrics and gynecology, refusing to accept Medicaid or Medicare but offering lowered fees for services at times.

 Ron Paul entered politics the day of Richard Nixon's abrogation of the gold standard in 1971 because of his alarm that henceforth "all money would become political money rather than real money."
 Paul became a delegate to the Texas Republican convention and ran as a US Representative, first winning election in a Special Election in 1976.
 In the next election he lost by 300 votes, but retook the seat in 1978, the first Republican to hold it, and was reelected in 1980, 1982 and 1984 and then again in 1996.
-Thus, Dr. Paul has served in Congress three times, the latest being from 1997 until present.
-He ran as a Republican candidate for president in the 2012 election season.
+Most recently, Dr. Paul served in Congress from 1997 until his retirement in 2013 after h ran as a Republican candidate for president in the 2012 election season.

 As the founder of Campaign for Liberty, with hundreds of thousands of members, Congressman Ron Paul has become the leading political exponent of the free-market and constitutionalist movement in the United States.